Nonlinear interaction of impulsive gravitational waves for the vacuum Einstein equations: Statement of Main Theorem

-In the $(u,\ub,\th^1,\th^2)$ coordinates, the Einstein equations are satisfied in $L^2_uL^2_{\ub}L^2(S)$.
-Furthermore, the higher angular differentiability in the data results in higher angular differentiability. \end{theorem} In the remainder of this paper, we will prove the a priori estimates needed to establish Theorem \ref{rdthmv2} (see Theorem {aprioriestimates}).
+In the $(u,\ub,\th^1,\th^2)$ coordinates, the Einstein equations are satisfied in $L^1_uL^1_{\ub}L^1(S)$.
+Furthermore, the higher angular\footnote{i.e., in the $\frac{\partial}{\partial \th^A}$ directions.} differentiability in the data results in higher angular differentiability of $(\mathcal M,g)$. \end{theorem} In the remainder of this paper, we will prove the a priori estimates needed to establish Theorem \ref{rdthmv2} (see Theorem \ref{aprioriestimates}).
 The existence, uniqueness and regularity statements in Theorem \ref{rdthmv2} follow from the a priori estimates and an approximation argument as in \cite{LR}.
+Moreover, as in \cite{LR}, it suffices to prove a priori estimates for smooth solutions.
 We refer the readers to \cite{LR} for details.
-In the subsequent sections, we will prove the following theorem on the a priori estimates: \begin{theorem} Suppose the initial data set for the characteristic initial value problem is given on $H_0$ for $0\leq \ub\leq \ub_*$ and on $\Hb_0$ for $0\leq u\leq u_*$ with $\ub_*\leq \epsilon$ and $u_*\leq I$ such that
+In the subsequent sections, we will prove the following theorem on the a priori estimates: \begin{theorem} Suppose a smooth initial data set for the characteristic initial value problem is given on $H_0$ for $0\leq \ub\leq \ub_*$ and on $\Hb_0$ for $0\leq u\leq u_*$ such that